 \section{Abstract}

-Current works in the generation of personalized dialogue primarily contribute to the agent avoiding contradictory persona and driving the response more informative.
-However, we found that the generated responses from these models are mostly self-centered with little care for the other party since they ignore the user’s persona.
-Moreover, we consider high-quality transmission is essentially built based on apprehending the persona of the other party.
-Motivated by this, we propose a novel personalized dialogue generator by detecting implicit user persona.
-Because it's difficult to collect a large number of personas for each user, we attempt to model the user's potential persona and its representation from the dialogue absence of any external information.
-Perception variable and fader variable are conceived utilizing Conditional Variational Inference.
-The two latent variables simulate the process of people being aware of the other party’s persona and producing the corresponding expression in conversation.
-Finally, Posterior-discriminated Regularization is presented to enhance the training procedure.
-Empirical studies demonstrate that compared with the state-of-the-art methods, ours is more concerned with the user’s persona and achieves a considerable boost across the evaluations. \thefootnote
+Current works in the generation of personalized dialogue primarily contribute to the agent presenting a consistent personality and driving a more informative response.
+However, we found that the generated responses from most previous models tend to be self-centered, with little care for the user in the dialogue.
+Moreover, we consider that human-like conversation is essentially built based on inferring information about the persona of the other party.
+Motivated by this, we propose a novel personalized dialogue generator by detecting an implicit user persona.
+Because it is hard to collect a large number of detailed personas for each user, we attempted to model the user's potential persona and its representation from dialogue history, with no external knowledge.
+The perception and fader variables were conceived using conditional variational inference.
+The two latent variables simulate the process of people being aware of each other's persona and producing a corresponding expression in conversation.
+Finally, posterior-discriminated regularization was presented to enhance the training procedure.
+Empirical studies demonstrate that, compared to state-of-the-art methods, our approach is more concerned with the user's persona and achieves a considerable boost across the evaluations. \thefootnote